dseomn/rock-paper-sand/README.md

         and include that in a filter for content that's available for free.
 Or you can include the release year in the media name, and filter on media released in a range of years.
+    *   Custom arbitrary JSON data matching, using [JMESPath](https://jmespath.org/) to select which data matches.
+The data can also optionally be validated with [JSON Schema](https://json-schema.org/) to catch typos.
     *   Logical combinations of any of the above, including `and`, `or`, and `not`.
 *   Group results by keys provided by filters.
 E.g., it's possible to filter for